In order to narrow down the data returned by the API, you have several filtering options.

 Status of Call

-Calls are given a status within our system during their lifetime.
+Each and every call has a status within our system during their lifetime.
 It allows for an easy way to know what data to expect.
 This API expose Calls once we've done all the qualification we can.
 That is to say the Call is over, it has been transcribed, analyzed and so on.
 We name this state qualified, and by default the API expose only these Calls.

 It can happen that a Call will end its journey with a status of void.
-This is the case for example when there has been no interaction between the customer and the brand (for example because the customer hanged up before reaching an agent).
+This is the case for example when there has been no interaction between the customer and the agent (for example because the customer hanged up before reaching an agent).
 Still these Calls can be interesting to retrieve for statistical purpose for example.

 In order to retrieve these "void" Calls as well as the "qualified", a query parameter can be passed:

 status=or absence of this parameter: this is the default behaviour, and only

 status=qualified,void: both qualified and void Calls will be exposed.